Diseases

 • Current occurence/distribution

 Paratuberculosis has been recognised as a widespread problem throughout the world.
 It is a problem in developed countries in temperate zones and those with well –developed dairy industries.
-Very low levels of infection may exist in some areas such as northern and western Australia.
+Very low levels of infection may exist in some areas such as northern and western Australia and Scandinavian countries.

 • Epizootic/endemic- if epidemic frequency of outbreaks

-Usually endemic but with sporadic cases within a herd or flock.
+Usually endemic but with single or multiple cases within a herd or flock.

 For extensively managed animals on pasture, there is a need for research into the rate of faecal-oral transmission under various stocking densities and in various ages of animals.